Beat Pattern Editor User Interface

 ;; code (such as a show track) changes the beat mode.

-(add-watch trigger-globals :beat-pattern-watcher (2)
+(add-watch globals :beat-pattern-watcher (3)

 (fn [_ _ old-state new-state]

-(let [old-pattern (:beat-pattern old-state) (3)
+(let [old-pattern (:beat-pattern old-state) (4)

 new-pattern (:beat-pattern new-state)]

-(when (not= old-pattern new-pattern) (4)
+(when (not= old-pattern new-pattern) (5)

 (beat-pattern-changed show new-pattern)))))

-1 This is how you set your own custom UI for a show.
-We pass the trigger globals to the UI builder function described above, and call show/block-tracks with the show and the UI we built, and Beat Link Trigger puts it in place, hiding the track UI that would otherwise be there.
+We call show/block-tracks with the show and the UI that gets built by our builder function, and Beat Link Trigger puts it in place, hiding the track UI that would otherwise be there. |

-2 This cool Clojure trick lets us update the UI regardless of how the beat pattern changes.
-We register a watch function on the trigger-globals atom.
-Whenever any code changes that atom, our watch gets called, with the old and new state of the atom.
+Whenever any code changes that atom, our watch gets called, with the old and new state of the atom. |

-3 We only care if our :beat-pattern key changed, so we pull that out of both the old and new global states.
+4 | We only care if our :beat-pattern key changed, so we pull that out of both the old and new global states. |

-4 If the old pattern and new pattern are different, we know the beat pattern changed, so we call the shared function we saw earlier that updates the UI to match the new beat pattern.
+5 | If the old pattern and new pattern are different, we know the beat pattern changed, so we call the shared function we saw earlier that updates the button states to match the new beat pattern. |

 Putting this all together makes for a very nice user interface for managing beat patterns in lighting chases.
-The only thing left to do is be good citizens, and clean up after ourselves when the show is closed.

 Adding MIDI Mapping

 Clicking big buttons on a computer screen is fine, but it’s nicer to be able to control shows using physical buttons.
-To support that, I built an extended version of the show which adds another layer of UI allowing each button to be mapped to a physical MIDI controller button.
+To support that, I built an extended version of the show which adds another layer of interface allowing each button to be mapped to a physical MIDI controller button.
 To set up that mapping, just right-click (or control-click on a Mac) in the button, and a MIDI mapping interface for that button will appear:

 There are two rows in the MIDI mapper.
 The top row is for configuring the MIDI Note or Control Change message that will activate the beat pattern button when it is sent to Beat Link Trigger, and the bottom row is for configuring a feedback message to be sent out by Beat Link Trigger whenever the button state changes.
 To begin with, both are disabled by having their Message dropdown set to None.
 (As soon as you choose a message other than None, the disabled elements of the row will become enabled for you to configure the details.)